CookiePPP/pngnw_bert/README.md

 # pngnw_bert

+---

+## REPO STATUS: WORK IN PROGRESS

+---

 Unofficial PyTorch implementation of [PnG BERT](https://arxiv.org/pdf/2103.15060.pdf) with some changes.

 Dubbed "Phoneme and Grapheme and Word BERT", this model includes additional word-level embeddings on both grapheme and phoneme side of the model.